CS410-2015Fall/Group_29_Let-s-Do-This/server/README.md

 For all steps from now on (setup and development), have venv activated so you work using the venv Python executable and installed libraries.

-Install all required packages using `pip install -r requirements.txt`  If there is an issue installing or using psycopg2 and you are using Windows, you may need to install Microsoft Visual C++ Compiler for Python 2.7 and restart the command line. `pip uninstall psycopg2` then install (http://www.stickpeople.com/projects/python/win-psycopg/ "this version of psycopg") using easy_install instead of pip.
+Install all required packages using `pip install -r requirements.txt`  If there is an issue installing or using psycopg2 and you are using Windows, you may need to install Microsoft Visual C++ Compiler for Python 2.7 and restart the command line. `pip uninstall psycopg2` then install [this version of psycopg](http://www.stickpeople.com/projects/python/win-psycopg/) using easy_install instead of pip.

 The end product of this section is a project-specific Python executable with the site-packages/libraries needed to run server, which should run on your own computer only.